 - Repeal the MTA Payroll Tax – The MTA Payroll Tax undermines public support for Metro-North.
 Our transit network is an economic engine for all of New York State, and we need to find ways to fund it without inhibiting economic growth.
 Metro-North riders already pay a greater percentage of the cost of providing service than in any major commuter rail system in the nation.

-- Pass a minimum wage increase – Costs for all families are rising, but before I came to office the minimum wage hadn’t been raised since 2005.
-We should accelerate and extend the recent moderate success.
+- Passed a minimum wage increase – Costs for all families are rising, but before I came to office the minimum wage hadn’t been raised since 2005.
 We need to make sure that people who work hard to support their families can do so.
-Increasing the minimum wage is the right thing to do for working people across New York.
+Increasing the minimum wage was the right thing to do for working people across New York.